-MSCI Europe Index.
+MSCI China All Shares Index.
 For performance comparison.

-The Investment Manager is not constrained by its benchmark when implementing the Portfolio's investment strategy.
+Degree of Freedom The Investment Manager is not constrained by its benchmark when implementing the Portfolio's investment strategy.
 Although the Portfolio may hold, in certain market conditions and subject to the Investment Manager's full discretion, a significant part of the components of the benchmark, it will not hold every component of the benchmark and may also hold securities that are not part of it.

-Designed for investors who understand the risks of the Portfolio and plan to invest for the medium to long term
+Investor Profile Designed for investors who understand the risks of the Portfolio and plan to invest for the medium to long term.